latest nhpb_banner 1__compressed2

 Applicants will need to meet several conditions in order to receive assistance.
 Some of them include the customer must have an overdue heating, utility, electric or natural gas bill.
 In addition, they need to be out of fuel and/or received some type of shutoff notice.
 So the household may still get help if they are about to run out of heating oil or fuel.

-As noted, if the Minnesota household has broken or defective heating equipment then this may qualify them for grants or financial assistance too.
+As noted, if the Minnesota household has broken or defective heating equipment then this may qualify them for grants or financial assistance to fix the heating equipment from ROFW.
 However there are several conditions and exceptions to these criteria as well.
 For example, the household needs to have member that lives in the home that is age 60 or older.
 In addition, of course the applicant can‘t be able to pay their utility bill on their own.
 This aid can help low income and other qualified customers repair their heating systems that are faulty, inoperable or do not work.
 When funding is available, the grant amount for this can be up to $500.

 The Minnesota Reach Out for Warmth assistance program is a crisis relief program.
 For those that do end up qualifying for it, benefits offered from ROFW include crisis payments and emergency assistance for the customers primary heating source, fuel, electricity or utility bills.